14/4/2024

 Building owners and developers regularly approach cities and towns with requests to be allowed to use public space for geothermal applications, especially when space on their own property is not sufficient.
 Currently, however, the city of Antwerp does not yet allow these opportunities to be used on public property.

 Nevertheless, geothermal offers opportunities for collective use in public spaces.
-An example is the joint installation of a geothermal system under a street by several residents without their own gardens.
-Through economies of scale, they can use this installation to sustainably heat and cool their homes.
+One example is the joint installation of a geothermal system under a street by several residents without their own gardens.
+Due to economies of scale, they can use this installation to sustainably heat and cool their homes.

-In order to gain insight into the technical, spatial, legal and organisational aspects of geothermal energy in public space, the city of Antwerp has appointed Ingenium.
-Together with partners D A, Xirius Public and AGT, we will work on the basis of three concretely elaborated BEO example cases (one of which is with both BEO and ATES identify the possibilities, obstacles and opportunities.
-We do this in close consultation with the various city services involved, in order to get to work on the living concerns.
+To gain insight into the technical, spatial, legal and organizational aspects of geothermal energy in the public domain, the City of Antwerp has appointed Ingenium.
+Together with partners D A, Xirius Public and AGT, we will identify the possibilities, obstacles and opportunities on the basis of three concretely elaborated BEO example cases (one of which was elaborated both with BEO and ATES ).
+We will do this in close consultation with the various city departments involved, in order to work with the living concerns.

 FUTURE STEPS AND POLICYMAKING